bdaisley/BEExact/README.md

 # BEExact: a taxonomic database tool and reference source for high-resolution inference of honey bee-associated microbial communities

 ## Description
 BEExact is a comprehensive, non-redudant, reference database that has been thoroughly curated for use with 16S rRNA gene-based sequencing of the honey bee (<i>Apis mellifera</i>) microbiota.
 Recent reports have pronounced the need to move beyond the long time standard of phylotype-level characterization of the honey bee microbiota (Ellegaard and Engel, 2019; Nature Communications).
-BEExact addresses this concern by allow species-level resolution of all core microbiota members as well as a number of other symbionts, pathobionts, and a wide variety of environmetnal taxa that, albeit being present at low levels, are commonly found transiently associated with honey bees.
+BEExact addresses this concern by enabling species-level resolution for all core microbiota members as well as a number of other symbionts, pathobionts, and a wide variety of environmetnal taxa that, albeit being present at low levels, are commonly found transiently associated with honey bees.

 ## Benchmark
 In the pending publication, BEExact is benchmarked at classifying ~90% honey bee-derived V4 amplicon sequence variants (ASVs) at the species-level, which represents an approximate 6-fold improvement in comparison to the commonly used SILVA v138 database which classifies only ~14% of ASVs at the same level.